libmapper/libmapper/doc/tutorials/tutorial_c.md

 mpr_dev mpr_dev_new(const char *name_prefix, mpr_graph graph);
 ~~~

-Every device on the network needs a name and port.
-In fact the requested name
+Every device on the network needs a descriptive name – the name does not have to
-and port are only "starting values".
-There is an initialization period after a
-device is created where a unique ordinal is chosen to append to the device name.
+be unique since during initialization a unique ordinal will be appended to the
-This allows multiple devices with the same name to exist on the network.
+device name.
+This allows multiple devices with the same name to exist on the

-Similarly, each device gets a unique port to use for exchanging signal data.
-The provided port number is the "starting port", but the allocation algorithm
-will possibly choose another port number close to it if someone else on the
-network is already using it.
-We usually use a port number of 9000, and let the
-system decide if this is appropriate.^[Strictly this is only necessary for
-devices on the same computer, but port numbers are in abundance so we just
-allocate one per device to keep things consistent.]
+network.

-The third parameter of mpr_dev_new is an optional graph instance.
+The second parameter of mpr_dev_new is an optional graph instance.
+It is not
-It is not necessary to provide this, but can be used to specify different
+necessary to provide this, but can be used to specify different networking
-networking parameters, such as specifying the name of the network interface
+parameters, such as specifying the name of the network interface to use.
-to use.

 An example of creating a device: